maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-18-stuck-and-unstuck.markdown

 	end
 end
 {% endhighlight %}

+It managed to count the sentences and return 0 when the string was empty, however it could not handle complex sentences such as "Well, there is a sentence!!
+This is another?
+And another?
+Woo...".<br>

 The solution I used combines regex with the .squeeze method to eliminate duplicate characters while detecting punctuation.